 Because she delivers on her promise to always come through, even when time is short, she has this go-to dish that she always sends.

 This pie is so easy and quick to make and it tastes great!
+And while most recipes require Bisquick, this is a simple recipe for coconut pie you can make without Bisquick.

 In fact, no matter where this pie has been taken, the plate ALWAYS comes back empty!